dewynl/msc-ai-capstone-project/docs/dissertation.md

 ---

-## B. Code Artifacts and Reproducibility
+# Appendix B: Code Artifacts and Reproducibility

 The complete implementation—training scripts, evaluation framework, synthetic data generation, and web application—is available in the project repository (see List of Appendices below).
 Everything needed to reproduce the results, extend the architecture, or deploy your own instance is there.